k-harker/hass-autelis-integration/readme.md

 This is the beginnings of an [Autelis Pool Controller](https://web.archive.org/web/20211218192955/http://autelis.com/) integration for [Home Assistant](https://www.home-assistant.io/).
 Since the Autelis Pool Controller is no longer being sold, this is only for those with this device for their pool.
 I will continue to update this until I no longer have a working Autelis.
 Mine has been working fine since 2013 and I currently don't plan to replace it with anything different.

 If the functionality you want is not available, feel free to send me a PR or put in an issue and I'll respond as I have time.
-If you

 # Currently this integration supports